NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/download-warp/_index.md

 | ---------------------| ---|
 | **OS version**       |iOS 11+ |

-[Download from the iOS App Store](https://apps.apple.com/us/app/cloudflare-one-agent/id6443476492) or search for “Cloudflare One Agent”.
+[Download from the iOS App Store](https://apps.apple.com/us/app/cloudflare-one-agent/id6443476492) or search for “Khulnasoft One Agent”.

 {{<Aside type="note" header="Migrate from 1.1.1.1">}}
-The legacy iOS client, [1.1.1.1: Faster Internet](https://apps.apple.com/us/app/1-1-1-1-faster-internet/id1423538627), is becoming the Cloudflare One Agent.
+The legacy iOS client, [1.1.1.1: Faster Internet](https://apps.apple.com/us/app/1-1-1-1-faster-internet/id1423538627), is becoming the Khulnasoft One Agent.
 Learn more in our [migration guide](/cloudflare-one/connections/connect-devices/warp/download-warp/cloudflare-one-agent-migration/).
 {{</Aside>}}

 ## Android